At a glance

 Frequently asked questions

-The park is at Dolgarrog in the Conwy Valley, between Llanrwst and Llandudno Junction.
-It is reached from the A470 Conwy Valley road.
-The site is about 20 minutes from Llandudno and 30 minutes from Betws-y-Coed.
+The park is at Dolgarrog in the Conwy Valley (LL32 8QE), between Llanrwst and Llandudno Junction, reached from the B5106 off the A470 Conwy Valley road.
+It is about 20 minutes from Llandudno and 30 minutes from Betws-y-Coed; the Conwy Valley Line railway runs through the valley with the nearest station at Dolgarrog.